-Hypothesis 1 investigated the effect of profitability on corporate social performance and the hypothesis stated that there is a significant effect between the two variables.
-The probability of getting a critical ratio as large as 3.111 in absolute value is 0.0267.
-In other words, the regression weight for profitability in the prediction of CSP is significantly different from zero at the 0.05 level (two-tailed).
-Table 2 shows that the path between profitability and corporate social performance is positive (0.132) and statistically significant (p < 0.01).

-Result in Table 2 indicates that the higher the amount of the profitability, the higher the corporate social performance.
+Hypothesis 1 investigated the effect of profitability on corporate social performance and was hypothesised that there is a significant effect between the two variables.
+The probability of getting a critical ratio as large as 3.111 in absolute value is .0267.
+In other words, the regression weight for PROFITABILITY in the prediction of CSP is significantly different from zero at the 0.05 level (two-tailed).
+The above Table shows that the path between profitability and corporate social performance is positive (0.132) and statistically significant (p<0.01).
+This result indicates that the higher the amount of the profitability, the higher the corporate social performance.
 Furthermore, the standardized path coefficient show how much change in profitability occurred in corresponds to the change in CSP.
 The standardized coefficient for the path between the profitability and CSP was 0.132, which means that for each unit increase in profitability; CSP would have a 0.132 unit change.
 Hence, the hypothesis 1 was supported.
-Therefore, the assumption that profitability influenced CSP in the Nigerian food and beverages and petroleum marketing industry is acceptable.
-This relationship are supported by the literature (Hussainey, Elsayed & Abdelrazik, 2011; Abiodun, 2012; Farouk & Hassan 2013; Ilaboya & Omoye, 2013; Enahoro, Akinyomi & Olotoye, 2013).
-The change in CSP is argued to cause high profitability of a firm, more likely to be involved in CSP and also the Profits After Tax (PAT).
+It can, therefore, be assumed that profitability influence CSP in the Nigerian food and Beverages and petroleum marketing industry.
+Much literature has supported this relationship (Hussainey, Elsayed & Abdelrazik, 2011; Abiodun, 2012; Farouk & Hassan 2013; Ilaboya & Omoye, 2013; Enahoro, Akinyomi & Olotoye, 2013).
+It is argued that changes in CSP cause the high profitability of a firm, the more likely to be involved in CSP and also the profits after tax (PAT).
 A previous study by Ikhareho (2014) shows a significant negative relationship between CSR and profitability of the selected quoted firms.
-On the other hand Folajin, Ibitoye and Dunsin (2014) showed that corporate social responsibility spending has a short-term negative effect on Net Profit but provide better returns in the long run.
+While on the other hand Folajin, Ibitoye and Dunsin (2014) showed that Corporate Social Responsibility spending has a short-term negative effect on Net Profit but in the long run provide better returns.

-Hypothesis 2 examines the effect of firm size on corporate social performance, and hyphothesis 2 stated that there is a significant effect between the two variables.
+Hypothesis 2 examines the effect of firm size on corporate social performance, and was hypothesised that there is a significant effect between the two variables.
 The probability of getting a critical ratio as large as 2.138 in absolute value is 0.033.
-In other words, the regression weight for firm size in the prediction of CSP is significantly different from zero at the 0.05 level.
+In other words, the regression weight for FIRMSIZE in the prediction of CSP is significantly different from zero at the 0.05 level.
 This hypothesis was supported by the data.
-The path between firm size and CSP as depicted in Table 2 was found to be negatively significant according to the statistics ($\beta = -0.057$, p<0.05).
-The standardized path coefficient for the model was -0.057, which suggested that firm size decreased -0.057 units for every unit increase in CSP.
+The path between firm size and CSP as depicted in Table 2 was found to be negatively significant according to the statistics ($\beta = -.057$, p<.05).
+The standardized path coefficient for the model was -.057, which suggested that firm size decreased -.057 units for every unit increase in CSP.
 The negative notation in the regression coefficient signalled an adverse relationship between these two variables, which was not predicted.
 Hence, hypothesis 2 was supported.
-Therefore, accept the null hypothesis that states there is a significant effect between firm size and the CSP in the Nigerian food and beverages and petroleum marketing industry.
-The finding of this study were supported many other studies in this area such as Uwalomwa (2011), Yao, Wang & Song (2011), Farouk & Hassan (2013) and Abdurrahaman (2014).
+Therefore, accept the null hypothesis that states there is a significant effect between firm size and the CSP in the Nigerian food and Beverages and petroleum marketing industry.
+The finding of this study support many other studies in this area (for example, Uwalomwa, 2011; Yao, Wang & Song, 2011; Farouk & Hassan, 2013; Abdurrahaman, 2014).